Ancestors lost in the crowd?

 History of Abberton >> Post Office Directory 1874

-If you wish to trace any of these people on the census returns, the nearest census date for this 1874 directory is the 1871 census.
-There are a number of commercial providers of census returns.
-These include:
+If you wish to trace any of these people on the census returns, he nearest census date for this 1874 directory is the 1871 census.

 Note: the directory lists the names in the following order: Surname, First Name.
 It also abbreviates names.
 These have been reversed and typed in full to assist research.